 ● Wood piles

-If you have an opossum problem near your home, it’s because they can find food and shelter there.
-Stop opossums from wreaking havoc in or around your house by:
+If you have an opossum problem in or near your home, it’s because they have access to food shelter.
+You can limit their access by:

 ● Putting away and storing pet food inside